5 Simple Ways To Winterize Your Northern Michigan Home On A Budget

 UPGRADE TO A PROGRAMMABLE THERMOSTAT

-If there’s no one in your home for a period of time each day, is there really a need to keep it warm?
+If there’s no one in your home for some time each day, is there a need to keep it warm?
 A programmable thermostat will effortlessly maintain a comfortable temperature when you’re in the home and hold off on heating it when you’re away or sleeping.
 High-tech thermostats like Nest and Eco-Bee have advanced features, including movement sensors to detect when you’re away and mobile apps that allow you to manage your home’s climate on the go.

 With winter at its worst, it could be a great time to pick one of these up!